How to Create an Eclectic and Modern Tablescape

 Layer Up: Who says each place setting has to be boring?
 Layer up by starting with a white dinner plate, adding a coral salad plate and topping it off with a patterned appetizer plate.

-Add Unusual DIY Touches: Once you’ve got all your goods selected, it’s time to bring some handmade flair to your table.
-In our case, we fired up one of our 3D printers at Brit + Co SF and created a set of bright blue geometric napkin rings.
+: Once you’ve got all your goods selected, it’s time to bring some handmade flair to your table.
+In our case, we fired up one of our 3D printers atand created a set of bright blue geometric napkin rings.
 How fun is that?

 Here are all the goods we selected to bring this eclectic look to life.
 Each of these would make for a great wedding gift, whether you’re putting together your registry or shopping for your next set of newlyweds!